on

 DNS query using glibc

-I decided to write a small C program to test gethostbyname(3) with strace.
+I decided to write a small C program to test gethostbyname(3)

 #include <stdio.h>